 2. Vision (and action) at The FA

-In September 2013, FA Chairman Greg Dyke set England a target of reaching the semi-finals of Euro 2020 and winning the 2022 World Cup.
-For some, this sounded like empty rhetoric from someone who likely wouldn't even be in post by then (he isn't).
+In September 2013, FA Chairman Greg Dyke set England the twin targets of reaching the semi-finals of Euro 2020 and winning the 2022 World Cup.
+For some, this sounded like empty rhetoric from a man who likely wouldn't be in post by then (he wasn't).

-But the target galvanised those within The FA and, crucially, Ashworth was given the resources to achieve those targets.
-Having been appointed Head of Elite Development a year earlier, he now appointed Southampton Academy Manager Matt Crocker as Head of Coaching and Dave Reddin, formerly of England Rugby and the British Olympic Association, as Head of Team Strategy and Performance.
+But the targets galvanised those within The FA.
+Crucially, Ashworth was also given the resources with which to achieve those targets.
+Having been appointed Head of Elite Development a year earlier, he hired Southampton Academy Manager Matt Crocker as Head of Coaching and Dave Reddin, formerly of England Rugby and the British Olympic Association, as Head of Team Strategy and Performance.

-Crocker said he was inspired by Dyke's ambition.
+Crocker admitted he was inspired by Dyke's ambition.
 "What that actually did when you worked for the organisation was it focused your mind," he told TGG's Individual Development Webinar in June 2021.

 "We’ve now got a vision and target, what are we going to do?
 What is our strategy going to be?
 What are we going to do with the days, weeks, months, years ahead that’s going to be different to those other organisations to enable us to bridge the gap and hopefully help us be successful in a tournament in future?"

 In December 2014, Ashworth launched the ‘England DNA’.
-This was derided by some as a gimmick, but it actually laid down, in detail, how England teams should play, how they should be coached, who they were, how they were supported, and what the future England player should look like.
+This was derided in some quarters as a gimmick, but it actually laid down, in detail, how England teams should play, how they should be coached, who they were, how they were supported and what the future England player should look like.

-Added to this, England also now had a home that could be the base for their identity, for these ideas and for this coach and player development.
+Allied to this, England also now had a home that would be the base for their identity, their ideas and for coach and player development.

 “St George’s Park was an incredible base of planning, strategy, performance and coaching,” former FA Head of Talent Management Mike Rigg told TGG.
 “You couldn’t walk down the corridors without meeting people from 20 different clubs.
 Everyone was there, analysts, scouts, coaches.
 It led a change in how everything operated.